 When it comes to embracing technology to decrease EHS costs and risks, here is a breakdown of what you need to know:

 EHS Legal & Regulatory Risks

-The financial factors of core environmental compliance are upfront and ongoing– looking at the permits to operate, the human capital, control measures, consultants, and software.
-Regulators are now using stealth and remote audits to improve their efforts at ensuring compliance at facilities.
+Regulators are now using stealth and remote audits to improve their efforts to ensure facility compliance.
 However, they aren’t alone in their efforts.
 The fines and penalties applied when out of compliance no longer fall to just the regulators to keep a watchful eye and report.
 Citizen enforcement is also increasing.
 In Texas, a retired shrimper and environmental activist sued Formosa, resulting in a $50M settlement handed down by the judge after the Texas Commission on Environmental Quality (TCEQ) had already fined Formosa $121,875 for violations.
 Then, back on the federal regulation side, EHS could soon be required to disclose environmental, social, and governance (ESG)-related data, as required by the Securities and Exchange Commission (SEC).
 Investors have expressed interest in this information.
 However, with it a voluntary disclosure, there has been an inconsistent release of information.
-The move to more frequent reporting and an increase in scrutiny via audits and shareholder disclosure requirements make this an issue hitting the desk of every CEO, executive, and ultimately the environmental and safety teams.
+The move to more frequent reporting and increased scrutiny via audits and shareholder disclosure requirements make this an issue hitting the desk of every CEO, executive, and, ultimately the environmental and safety teams.
 This will also have a trickle-down impact from the public markets to private companies as companies put downward pressure on their supply chain with savvy legislative operators commenting frequently during the talk about this downstream impact.
-The discussion after the session and in the halls afterwards made it clear this is a topic that is growing in importance week by week.
+The discussion after the session and in the halls afterward made it clear that this topic is growing in importance weekly.

 Costs of Compliance